ARIZONA

 A few months ago, both the Tubac Golf Resort and the Rio Rico Golf Resort were sold to new owners.

-The 46-room Tubac Golf Resort, with a par-72 course that opened in 1960, has been sold to a management group of 19 investors headed by Ronald D. Allred, a dentist who was an investor in Colorado's Telluride ski resort and who owns the Rancho Manana Golf Course in Cave Creek, north of Scottsdale.
+The 46-room Tubac Golf Resort, with a par-72 course that opened in 1960, has been sold to a management group of 19 investors headed by Ronald D. Allred, a dentist who was an investor in Colorado's Telluride ski resort and who owns the Rancho Manana Golf Club in Cave Creek, north of Scottsdale.
 The group paid $7.28 million for the 400-acre Tubac property, family owned since 1988, according to Hotel Online.

 A few miles south of Tubac, American Property Management Corp. of San Diego bought the 180-room Rio Rico Resort & Country Club, a resort and 18-hole golf club, for $5.49 million.
 APM, a large hotel company, also owns some Radissons in California, the Hilton Las Cruces and the Hyatt Regency Savannah.